-Lyn was appointed as Executive Director in 2001 and is a member of the APS Colleges of Clinical Psychologists, Counselling Psychologists and Community Psychologists.
+Lyn was appointed as Executive Director in 2001 and is a member of the APS Colleges of Clinical Psychologists, Counselling Psychologists, Community Psychologists and Organisational Psychologists.
 Lyn was previously the Head of the School of Psychological Science at La Trobe University where she continues to hold a professorial appointment.
 She was the inaugural director of the Victorian Parenting Centre, and in 2001 received a medal of the Order of Australia for service to the welfare of children and families and the advancement of training in the field of child, adolescent and family psychology.
 She is a Fellow of the Australian Institute of Company Directors and the Australian Institute of Management.

 Dr. Felicity Allen now works as a consultant in her own business and was an Associate Professor at Monash University.Having written Australia’s first book on health psychology, which went to a recent second edition, Felicity is interested in both health psychology and equal opportunity policy and strategy.